HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 ### Philosophies

+- Great programmers don't just type fast—they think smart.
+They imagine problems before they happen, and fix them early.
+So, to be a better programmer, treat your brain like a mini detective.
+Ask questions, think through your code like a puzzle, and try to spot mistakes before the computer does.

 - Must wake up early - Not at 7.
 Not at 6.
 When it’s still dark and quiet, that’s when they rise.
 Because power is built before the world opens its eyes.

 - Move like a weapon.
 Push your body.
 Sweat early.
 Because weakness leaves the body through movement.
 You can’t be mentally dangerous in a physically lazy shell.